RogueCoder2001/S_challenge/README.md

 <h2>How to Run</h2>
-Clone and move into S_challenge directory, then open smd in this directory
+Clone and move into S_challenge directory, then open cmd in this directory Change password value in config file to "Roge2001"

 ```bash
 set FLASK_APP=app